 where V [m3] is the illuminated volume of the suspension, A [m2] is the cross section area of the light beam, and z[m] is the thickness of the volume V measured along the beam axis.
 The power transmitted through a suspension volume of thickness z is reduced by Fatn.
 The effect of the suspension layer interfaces (for example, water/air) is not accounted for here.
 The product N Catn equals the attenuation coefficient, usually denoted by c [m-1].

 In the limit of the small changes, a reduction, dF, in the transmitted power due to attenuation by a suspension slab of thickness dz, can be expressed as follows:

 where F is the power incident at the entrance face of the slab.
 Again, the effect of reflection at the slab faces is not taken into account.
 The solution of this equation is

-Similarly we can calculate the intensity (power per unit solid angle; W sr-1) of light scattered by a single sphere or suspension of spheres at a specific direction (θ, φ) relative to that of the incident wave.
-Given the axial symmetry of light scattering by a coated sphere (about the direction of the incident light beam), the direction can be defined by using only the scattering angle, θ.
+Similarly one can calculate the radiometric intensity (power per unit solid angle; W sr-1) of light scattered by a single sphere or suspension of spheres at a specific direction (θ, φ) relative to that of the incident wave.
+The azimuthal angle φ is measured in a plane perpendicular to the wave direction (beam axis).
+Given the axial symmetry of light scattering by a coated sphere (about the direction of the incident light beam), the scattering direction can be defined by using only the scattering angle, θ.
 Hence: